Subconscious Cruelty: Plot

-The third tale tells the story of an unknown man driven by faith who is obsessed with masturbation and watching pornographic videos.
-He has some nightmares, among which are several hooks stuck in his penis as they are pulled.
-A female hand appears and masturbates him before he wakes up.
-The man takes a knife and starts masturbating with it, skinning his penis.
-He melts a crucifix and pours its contents into a syringe, injecting it into his forehead and presumably dying.
+The final segment opens with a businessman driven by faith who is obsessed with masturbation and watching pornographic videos.
+He is plagued by an increasingly horrific nightmare, in which his doppelganger inserts four fishhooks to his penis as they are pulled.
+A woman's hand masturbates him while ejaculating blood all over the place, until his penis gets skinned completely.
+His doppelganger melts his crucifix and pours its contents into a syringe, injecting it into his forehead and presumably dying.

-Elsewhere in this town, a man similar to Jesus is dragged into some sort of church and is devoured by three naked women.
-They force him to eat his own flesh while they do canibalism.
+Elsewhere in this town, a man similar to Jesus stands naked and bleeding in front of a church, crying and begging to the occupants inside.
+The doors open and he is dragged into the church by three nude demonic women who proceed to torture and devour him.
+They force him to eat his own flesh while they do cannibalism, tear out his heart and urinate on his corpse.
 The trio pour wine over him alluding to the body of Christ before they start having sex with his guts, where he is already dead.
 The tale ends with the man being impaled through the anus by a stick, leaving the screen black afterwards.